Novelist Daniel Seery |

 &

-You can buy A Model Partner from Liberties Press HERE
+You can buy A Model Partner from Liberties Press HERE.

 Great interview Niamh.
 This book sounds very interesting, I have added it to my ever growing to read list.